Portrait of a Graduate

 What do we expect them to be able to do with what they know?

-We expect our students to use their acquired knowledge to continue to grow and further develop their intellects, curiosity and creativity.
-We expect them to use their acquired skills for not only their own chosen paths, but also share their talents with their communities of today and in the future.
+We expect our students to use their acquired knowledge to continue to grow and further develop their intellects, curiosity, and creativity.
+We expect them to use their acquired skills for not only their own chosen paths but also to share their talents with their communities of today and in the future.

 What qualities and characteristics do we want the students to demonstrate?